 Hellbent on giving her son a better life, a heavily tattooed single mom with impulse-control issues moves to a stuffy suburb — where her son’s dream of playing soccer rests on her stepping up to coach his seriously ragtag team in the region’s most cut-throat league.

 A sexually adventurous fire lookout’s daily duties take an unexpected turn when she meets a suicidal hiker and talks him off a cliff and into her lookout tower.

 CALL OF THE WILD-ISH (comedy)

 An iconoclastic young couple must grapple with the pedestrian state of their once-rebel love after the husband goes AWOL and relocates to a mountain cave.

 With a childhood spent moving between life with her Mormon single mom in Utah and her world-traveling, hard-partying dad in California, Keri developed a knack for flexibility and a passion for the wildly diverse people and worldviews that fuel her characters and stories today.

 She is a former newspaper and magazine journalist who has covered everything from Ukranian folk dancing to the Mars nanorover project.

 In addition to earning a master’s degree in English literature from Claremont Graduate University, Keri has taken courses in film, screenwriting, and acting at UCLA and UC Irvine.

-She currently studies improv and stand-up with Held2Gether in Long Beach, California, where she lives with her partner Steve, their teenage son, and two deeply enthusiastic dogs.
+She studies improv and stand-up in Long Beach, California, where she lives with her partner, their teenage son, and two deeply enthusiastic dogs.